Program

 The Hitchhiker’s Guide to Acoustic Localisation

-Proposal: This workshop’s main target audience is ecologists and everybody who is interested in broadening their understanding of bioacoustic methodology.
+This workshop’s main target audience is ecologists and everybody who is interested in broadening their understanding of bioacoustic methodology.
 In this hour-long session, after a short introduction into the field of bioacoustic monitoring, participants will learn how to set up our bioacoustic recorders, use array configuration, test the machines for their functionality, and how the resulting data can be processed and mapped.

 Localisation through bioacoustics is becoming increasingly popular among ecological consultants and researchers, and it is a valuable, low-impact, and low-cost tool for monitoring population density and occupancy of target species in a region.
 Especially animals that show cryptic behavior and are difficult to observe actively can be detected and monitored this way.
 This workshop supports collaboration and knowledge exchange in conservation technology by demonstrating an accessible, replicable, and standardised approach to acoustic localization.
 Workshop participants will learn how to correctly collect, store, and process bioacoustic data.
 Ultimately, the goal is to fosters partnerships between ecologists, engineers, and technologists advancing wildlife monitoring.